-- 1. Press the F3 key to enter the Main Menu. - 2.
-Press F2 key to scroll through Main Menu until "DATA-LOGGER" appears in LCD display. - 3.
+- 1. Press F3 key to enter the Main Menu. - 2.
+Press F2 key to scroll through menu list until "DATALOGGER" appears in LCD display. - 3.
 Press F4 key to access the Datalogger menu.
-"Inspect Temp Log" appears in the LCD display. - 4.
-Press F2 or F3 key to scroll through submenu until "Activate Tripstart" appears in LCD display. - 5.
+"Inspect Temp Log" appears in LCD display. - 4.
+Press F2 or F3 key to scroll through submenu until "Activate Tripstart" appears LCD display. - 5.
 Press F4 key to enter Tripstart function.
-The date and time of the last trip start appears in the screen. - 6.
+The date and time of last trip start appears in the screen. - 6.
 Press F4 key again to enter a new start of trip date and time in the log.

-NOTE: When a PTI Test is completed, the controller automatically enters a Tripstart in the log.
+NOTE: When a PTI Test is completed, controller automatically enters a Tripstart in the log.